 We do not have any in-house manufacturing capability other than for small-scale preclinical development programs and depend completely on a small number of third-party manufacturers and suppliers for the manufacture of our product candidates on a clinical or commercial scale.
 For instance, we are and expect to remain dependent upon Resilience and eventually Patheon to supply ARIKAYCE both for our clinical trials and commercial sale.
 Resilience manufactures placebo for our clinical trials and our current supply of ARIKAYCE.
 If approved, we expect Patheon to significantly increase our ARIKAYCE manufacturing capacity.
-However, we may not be able to maintain adequate quantities to meet future demand, including as a result of manufacturing and/or quality issues experienced by our third party manufacturers or higher customer demands than expected.
-As additional supporting data become available, we believe the current approved shelf life for product manufactured at our CMOs will increase.
+However, we may not be able to maintain adequate quantities to meet future demand, including as a result of manufacturing and/or quality issues experienced by our third-party manufacturers or higher customer demands than expected.
 If we encounter delays or difficulties in the manufacturing process that disrupt our ability to supply our distributors and others with ARIKAYCE or our product candidates, we may experience product stock-outs, which would likely have a material adverse effect on our business and reputation.